Red Sox vs. Dodgers Player Props Betting Odds

-Mookie Betts and Rafael Devers are two of the top players with prop bets for the taking when the Los Angeles Dodgers and the Boston Red Sox square off at Fenway Park on Friday (first pitch at 7:10 PM ET).
+Mookie Betts and Rafael Devers are two of the players with prop bets for the taking when the Los Angeles Dodgers and the Boston Red Sox meet at Fenway Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!